melanieloaiza/bluepod/README.md

 5. YouTube: Beyond the Play Button: Discover the potential of dynamic prompt generation with GPT-4 for tasks such as video summarization, sentiment analysis, and content recommendations, ensuring that every interaction is as informative and relevant as possible.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+ 1. Get an OpenAI API key : https://platform.openai.com/
+ 2. Set up the coding environment
+ 3. Build the app
+ 4. Deploy the app

 ### Prerequisites
 Before you begin installing these libraries, ensure you have Python installed on your system.
 It’s also good practice to use a virtual environment for Python projects to manage dependencies without conflicts.